-- A Crisis Management Center (CMC)-The Sempra-level entity that may be activated for incidents affecting multiple business groups, or where an incident is of significant scope or complexity (e.g., 2007 wildfires) and could impact Sempra financial stability, brand, or reputation and is utilized when the capability and capacity of SDG&E may not be sufficient to resolve the situation. - An Executive Management Team (EMT)-Includes SDG&E senior executives who provide policy-level direction, support, and strategic leadership that focuses on SDG&E's financial, brand, and other significant corporate risks that severe/catastrophic incidents may present in the mid- to long-term but the impact to Last updated: Copyright 2021, San Diego Gas & Electric Company and San Diego Gas Company Page 36 10/22/2021

-SDG&E is within capability and capacity of organization to resolve.
-The Officer in Charge (OIC) is considered part of this team and the point of collaboration between the EMT and the EOC.

-- A Utility Field Commander (UFC)-Responsible for the tactical and operational response to the incident site and is led by the commodity-designated leader at the field site, group supervisor or at the district management level.
+- A Crisis Management Center (CMC)-The Sempra-level entity that may be activated for incidents affecting multiple business groups, or where an incident is of significant scope or complexity (e.g., 2007 wildfires) and could impact Sempra financial stability, brand, or reputation and is utilized when the capability and capacity of SDG&E may not be sufficient to resolve the situation. - An Executive Management Team (EMT)-Includes SDG&E senior executives who provide policy-level direction, support, and strategic leadership that focuses on SDG&E's financial, brand, and other significant corporate risks that severe/catastrophic incidents may present in the mid- to long-term but the impact to SDG&E is within capability and capacity of organization to resolve.
+The Officer in Charge (OIC) is considered part of this team and the point of collaboration between the EMT and the EOC. - A Utility Field Commander (UFC)-Responsible for the tactical and operational response to the incident site and is led by the commodity-designated leader at the field site, group supervisor or at the district management level.
 Multiple UFC's may be activated during incidents that are geographically dispersed or affect multiple lines of business.
 These are used to resolve on scene requirements for authorized leadership presence. - An Incident Support Team (IST) An assistance team of ICS qualified members to support UFC's in the field or Districts.
 They provide the subject matter expertise to advise, liaison to first responder IC's, provide safety officer role and media support.
 The team acts in a command staff role when needed to provide the technical support.